15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 🛏️ Arrival & First Impressions

-We arrived in Amsterdam on a cool late-April afternoon.
+We arrived in Amsterdam on a cool late April.
 It was Easter weekend, and the airport buzzed with a familiar mix of excitement and mild chaos, families on vacation, students with backpacks, and tulip bouquets tucked into carry-ons.

 We took the train to reach our hotel.
 We checked into our hotel The Social Hub and finally had a chance to slow down and breathe.

-Our plan was simple: drop our bags, grab a bite, and head out with no fixed agenda, just a sense of curiosity and the hope of stumbling into something memorable.
+Our plan was simple: drop our bags, grab a bite, and head out with no fixed agenda.

 🛬 Day 1: Arrival, Nieuwmarkt Fest & A Canal-Side Evening

 After settling into our hotel and freshening up, we were eager to make the most of our first evening in Amsterdam.
 We took a quick train ride to Nieuwmarkt, where the square was alive with energy.
-It turned out we had landed right during April Fest, a local celebration we hadn’t planned for — but it was the best kind of surprise.
+It turned out we had landed right during April Fest, a local celebration we hadn’t planned for.
+It was the best kind of surprise we got.

 1. 🏛️ Nieuwmarkt Square & April Fest

-The square was buzzing.
-Families, couples, kids running around, groups of friends catching up.
-Everyone seemed to be outside enjoying the spring evening.
-Music played from one corner, and the smell of food and beer filled the air.
-We grabbed a couple of beers and soaked it all in, happy to just be part of the moment.
+The square was busy with families, couples, kids, and with groups of friends.
+Everyone seemed to be outside enjoying the spring.
+We grabbed a couple of beers and were so happy to just be part of the moment.
 After spending some time at the square, we started exploring the Nieuwmarkt district.

 2. 🏰 De Waag

 De Waag is a 15th-century building that once served as a weighing house and city gate.
 It’s one of Amsterdam’s oldest buildings and adds a lot of character to the area.
-Its castle-like design makes it a standout, especially with the backdrop of a lively city square.
-It looks like something out of a medieval movie, stone walls, turrets, and a quiet kind of authority in the middle of all the liveliness.
-We paused here for a while, appreciating the contrast between the building’s quiet history and the movement all around it.
+The design of De Waag is like a caste which makes it a standout, especially with the backdrop of a lively city square.

 3. 🌊 Canal Walks & Zeedijk

-From Nieuwmarkt, we began wandering without much of a plan.
-The canals led us toward Zeedijk, one of Amsterdam’s oldest streets.
+From Nieuwmarkt, we began our walk towards Zeedijk, one of Amsterdam’s oldest streets.
 Historically, Zeedijk was constructed as a seawall to protect Amsterdam from flooding.
 Today it is famous as the Main Street of Amsterdam’s Chinatown with a varieties of chinese, Vietnamese, and Thai restaurants.
 Additionally, the street is also lined with shops, cozy cafés, special shops, and eateries.
 It is also a home to only Buddhist temple in Amsterdam, it had a lively but relaxed charm.
 We admired the way the houses leaned just slightly like the city had aged with character rather than wear.

 4. 🍟 Fries at Fabel Friet

 We stopped at Fabel Friet, a small local spot known for its Dutch fries.
+This place is extemely popular in Tiktok.
 Served in paper cones with creamy mayonnaise on top, it was the perfect comfort snack for a cool spring evening.

 5. 🌃 Ending the Day by the Water